Mathorga/Mathorga/README.md

 # Robotics, Artificial Life and Games
 - Love low level programming (C, C++) and GPGPU (mainly CUDA)
-- Currently working on spiking neural network ideas and games
 - How to reach me: michelettiluka@gmail.com
 - If you do reach me, please tell me where you found my contact, so that I know I can trust you

+## Current work
+- Spiking neural network ideas
+- Videogames

+## Currently studying
+- Reinforcement Learning
+- Pytorch
+- Autodesk Fusion

 # Some of my public projects (published on third party platforms)
 - [Amonite the game library](https://pypi.org/project/amonite/)